macanepa/globant/README.md

 - `TF_VAR_rds_username`: This variable represents the master username for accessing the target MySQL database.
 - `TF_VAR_rds_password`: This variable contains the password for accessing the target MySQL database.
 - `TF_VAR_rds_database`: This variable contains the database named used for the MySQL database.
+- `TF_VAR_s3_bucket`: This variable contains the name of the bucket used to store AVRO backups.

 ## Usage